Rosalij/Rosalij/README.md

-My name is Rosali and I am a student at Mid Sweden University where I am studying web development.
+ I am a student at Mid Sweden University where I am studying web development.

 <!---
 Rosalij/Rosalij is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.